Journal Entry Agent

 - Close orchestration platform with task templates and evidence capture: BlackLine, Trintech Cadency, FloQast, or Workday Adaptive Planning Close Manager

-- Documented materiality calculation per ISA 320 (overall + performance + clearly-trivial threshold) reviewed annually with the external auditor
+- Documented materiality calculation per ISA 320 (overall, performance and clearly-trivial thresholds) reviewed annually with the external auditor

-- Multi-book accounting capability for parallel IFRS + US GAAP + UK FRS 102 ledgers (NetSuite Multi-Book, SAP S/4HANA Multi-GAAP, Oracle Fusion Multi-GAAP)
+- Multi-book accounting capability for parallel IFRS, US GAAP and UK FRS 102 ledgers (NetSuite Multi-Book, SAP S/4HANA Multi-GAAP, Oracle Fusion Multi-GAAP)

-- SOX 404 controls matrix with documented design + operating-effectiveness testing protocols and audit-committee-approved scoping for in-scope accounts and processes
+- SOX 404 controls matrix with documented design and operating-effectiveness testing protocols and audit-committee-approved scoping for in-scope accounts and processes

 Infrastructure Contribution

 The Journal Entry Agent is the core node of the period-end close pipeline.
-It feeds: Annual Statement Agent (with full IFRS / US GAAP / UK FRS 102 trial balance + reconciliation evidence), Consolidation Agent (with intercompany-eliminated entity-level balances), Tax Provision Agent (with current and deferred tax base figures per IAS 12 / ASC 740), and SOX-Compliance Agent (with PCAOB AS 2201-testable controls evidence).
-It consumes from: AR Cash Application Agent, AP Invoice Posting Agent, Fixed Asset Depreciation Agent, Payroll Posting Agent, FX Revaluation Agent, and Lease Accounting Agent (IFRS 16 / ASC 842).
-Cross-feed to Disclosure Agent for IAS 1 Para 122 critical-judgement disclosures and IFRS 15 + IFRS 16 quantitative disclosures.
+It feeds the Annual Statement Agent (with a full IFRS, US GAAP and UK FRS 102 trial balance and reconciliation evidence), the Consolidation Agent (with intercompany-eliminated entity-level balances), the Tax Provision Agent (with current and deferred tax base figures per IAS 12 and ASC 740) and the SOX-Compliance Agent (with PCAOB AS 2201-testable controls evidence).
+It consumes from the AR Cash Application Agent, the AP Invoice Posting Agent, the Fixed Asset Depreciation Agent, the Payroll Posting Agent, the FX Revaluation Agent and the Lease Accounting Agent (IFRS 16 and ASC 842).
+It cross-feeds the Disclosure Agent for IAS 1 Para 122 critical-judgement disclosures and the IFRS 15 and IFRS 16 quantitative disclosures.

 What this assessment contains: 9 slides for your leadership team